kenyangzq/L-BFGS-cutoff-sd/README.md

-# L-BFGS-Cutoff-s2
+# L-BFGS-Cutoff-sd

 ## Introduction
-This is the final version for the cutoff implementation of L-BFGS algorithm for minimizing energy on 3d sphere.
-It uses angle coordinate and can only work on 3d sphere so far.
+This is the final version for the cutoff implementation of L-BFGS algorithm for minimizing energy on s^d sphere.
+It uses angle coordinate and can only work on s^d sphere so far.

 The program is compiled using cmake.
 If the system hasn't installed cmake, then the program may not be compiled in directory other than the clone.